nazwhale/CV/README.md

 - Speak Spanish at a strong intermediate level
 - Fly a paraglider (achieved private license)
 - Touch my toes (3 months kung-fu study in China)

+***

+## <a name="education">Education</a>

+#### Makers Academy (March to June '17)

+I learnt to code at [Makers Academy](http://www.makersacademy.com/), a highly-selective software development bootcamp in London.
+Their “Oxbridge meets the Royal Marines for developers” environment has transformed me from a writer to a self-sufficient and enthusiastic developer.

+#### University College London (September '11 to July '14)

+- BSc Experimental Psychology
+  - High 2:1 grade
+  - High 1st in dissertation

+#### Reigate Grammar School (September '03 to July '10)

+- A-Levels
+  - Mathematics - A*
+  - Economics - A
+  - Geography - A
+  - History - A